Free delivery over PKR 5,000 · COD nationwide

 Head-to-Head: Online vs Pharmacy

-Category 1: Brand-Owned or Authorized Online Stores
+Category 1: Brand-Owned or Authorised Online Stores

 Category 2: Multi-Brand Marketplaces (Daraz, etc.)

-Here, it depends on the specific seller.
-Large marketplaces have verified sellers and grey-market sellers side by side.
-The platform itself doesn’t guarantee authenticity — the seller’s track record does.
-Buying from an established seller with hundreds of positive reviews and a verifiable brand presence is reasonable.
-Buying from a new account with 5 reviews offering 40% below market price is a different risk entirely.
+Buying from an established seller with hundreds of positive reviews is reasonable.
+Buying from a new account with five reviews and a price 40% below market is a very different risk.

 Category 3: Social Media / WhatsApp Sellers

 This is where the authenticity risk is highest.
-Social media supplement sellers — Instagram DMs, WhatsApp groups, Facebook marketplace listings — operate without any regulatory accountability.
-Products can be expired, counterfeit, improperly stored, or simply not what they claim to be.
-For supplements, where the active ingredient is the entire point, this matters enormously.
+Instagram DMs, WhatsApp groups, and Facebook listings operate without regulatory accountability.
+Products can be expired, counterfeit, badly stored, or simply not what they claim to be.

 Bottom line: buying from reputable online stores is not less safe than buying from pharmacies.
-Buying from unverified social media sellers is genuinely risky.
+Buying from unverified social media sellers genuinely is risky.

 Specific Supplement Scenarios: What to Buy Where